developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 <br>

 #### Grid Usage Notes
+* Button and layout property settings are enabled only after saving the Grid layout.
-* **Once a grid is created, the number of its columns and rows cannot be changed**.
+* **Once a grid is created, its properties&ndash;including the number of columns and rows&ndash; cannot be changed**.
+* **For the best layout performance, Zebra recommends the following**:
+ * **Horizontal layouts**: max rows = 5; max columns = 15
+ * **Vertical layouts**: max rows = 15; max columns = 5
+* Departure from recommended values might cause unpredictable button positioning or layout performance.
 * **Layout drag-and-drop and resize features are disabled** when using Grid Layout.
-* **Button drag and resize features are enabled** only after saving the Grid Layout.
+* **Button-drag and -resize features are enabled** only after saving the Grid Layout.
 * Style Properties can be configured when using drag-and-drop or grid layout functions.
+* When switching between layouts in a project, resizing or changing layout position might effect a Grid layout design.

 -----